Table of Contents

 First-party ad servers are owned and managed directly by the publishers.
 They provide greater control over ad placement, targeting, and data collection, allowing publishers to maximize revenue and deliver a better user experience.
 These servers often integrate seamlessly with the publisher's website or app, enabling personalized ad experiences based on user behavior and preferences.

 Third-party ad servers are independent platforms that facilitate ad serving for multiple publishers.
 They offer a broader reach and access to a wider range of advertisers.
 However, third-party servers may introduce additional layers of complexity and potentially compromise user privacy.
-They often rely on cookies and other tracking technologies to target ads, which can lead to concerns about data collection and ad personalization.
+They often rely on cookies and other tracking technologies used in ad retargeting to serve personalized ads, which can lead to concerns about data collection and ad personalization.

 How do ad servers relate to DSPs and/or SSPs?